camsbs/CFG-Firstsession/README.md

-# Code First Girl - First Session Solution
+# Code First Girls - First Session Solution
 This is a solution to the Code First Girls first session.
 Course Introduction to the Web Development.

 # Links